The first stage of labour happens when the neck of the womb (the cervix) stretches to let the baby out.

 If you are having a home birth your midwife will come to you.

-The stages of labour – National Women’s Hospital (Auckland District Health Board)
+Stages of labour – National Women’s Hospital (Auckland District Health Board)

 About the three stages of labour.